Hydrogen sulfide: Incidents

-Hydrogen sulfide was used by the British Army as a chemical weapon during World War I. It was not considered to be an ideal war gas, but, while other gases were in short supply, it was used on two occasions in 1916.
+Hydrogen sulfide was used by the British Army as a chemical weapon during World War I. It was not considered to be an ideal war gas, partially due to its flammability and because the distinctive smell could be detected from even a small leak, alerting the enemy to the presence of the gas.
+It was nevertheless used on two occasions in 1916 when other gases were in short supply.

-In 1975, a hydrogen sulfide release from an oil drilling operation in Denver City, Texas, killed nine people and caused the state legislature to focus on the deadly hazards of the gas.
-State Representative E L Short took the lead in endorsing an investigation by the Texas Railroad Commission and urged that residents be warned "by knocking on doors if necessary" of the imminent danger stemming from the gas.
-An exposed person may die from a second exposure to the gas, and a warning itself may be too late.

 On September 2, 2005, a leak in the propeller room of a Royal Caribbean Cruise Liner docked in Los Angeles resulted in the deaths of 3 crewmen due to a sewage line leak.
 As a result, all such compartments are now required to have a ventilation system.

 A dump of toxic waste containing hydrogen sulfide is believed to have caused 17 deaths and thousands of illnesses in Abidjan, on the West African coast, in the 2006 Côte d'Ivoire toxic waste dump.

 In September 2008, three workers were killed and two suffered serious injury, including long term brain damage, at a mushroom growing company in Langley, British Columbia.
 A valve to a pipe that carried chicken manure, straw and gypsum to the compost fuel for the mushroom growing operation became clogged, and as workers unclogged the valve in a confined space without proper ventilation the hydrogen sulfide that had built up due to anaerobic decomposition of the material was released, poisoning the workers in the surrounding area.
-Investigator said there could have been more fatalities if the pipe had been fully cleared and/or if the wind had changed directions.
+An investigator said there could have been more fatalities if the pipe had been fully cleared and/or if the wind had changed directions.

 In 2014, levels of hydrogen sulfide as high as 83 ppm were detected at a recently built mall in Thailand called Siam Square One at the Siam Square area.
 Shop tenants at the mall reported health complications such as sinus inflammation, breathing difficulties and eye irritation.
 After investigation it was determined that the large amount of gas originated from imperfect treatment and disposal of waste water in the building.